bevyengine/bevy/CONTRIBUTING.md

 ## How we work together

 Making a game engine is a huge project and facilitating collaboration is a lot of work.
-At the moment @cart is our only paid contributor, so [go sponsor him!](https://github.com/sponsors/cart).
+At the moment @cart is our only paid contributor, so [go sponsor him!](https://github.com/sponsors/cart)

-While we have *many* active contributors, herding all of these ~~cats~~ birds in a predictable way is challenging.

-Bevy releases are intended to be spaced 6-8 weeks apart and tend to target one or two major features, led by @cart.
-[Once those features are complete](https://github.com/bevyengine/bevy/blob/main/docs/release_checklist.md), we work to fix any [P-High](https://github.com/bevyengine/bevy/issues?q=is%3Aopen+is%3Aissue+label%3AP-High), [P-Critical](https://github.com/bevyengine/bevy/issues?q=is%3Aopen+is%3Aissue+label%3AP-Critical) or [C-Regression](https://github.com/bevyengine/bevy/issues?q=is%3Aopen+is%3Aissue+label%3AC-Regression) labeled issues that we can, write up our release notes and migration guide, and then announce the next Bevy version to the world!

 We track issues and pull requests that must be included in releases using [Milestones](https://github.com/bevyengine/bevy/milestones).

 You can see what we're planning by following along at the [Bevy Roadmap](https://github.com/bevyengine/bevy/projects/1).